-Feel the beat of the local streets, taste charming off-the-radar eats, and stroll through the historical heart of Sant’Ambrogio, one of the most genuine and “Florentine” neighbourhoods of the city.
+A vegan and vegetarian food tour in Florence?
+YES, IT’S POSSIBLE!
+Actually, it’s a must if you want combine your passion for history and food.
+Feel the beat of the local streets, taste charming off-the-radar eats.
+Furthermore, stroll through the historical heart of San Lorenzo, one of the most genuine and “Florentine” neighborhoods of the city.

-Our Florence food tour is not over yet.
-We also have a wine tasting, to toast with some biodynamic wine of Italy (with a vegan certification) and try some good bruschetta or a plate of ribollita (vegetables soup).
-Outside the market we find a vegan take away cafeteria, where you can taste the best food of your life….
+However, our vegan and vegetarian food tour in Florence is not over yet.
+We also have a wine tasting, to toast with some biodynamic wine of Italy (with a vegan certification) and try a delicious sandwich.

 During the tour I also give you tips on where to eat in the best vegan and vegetarian restaurants of Florence.

 Most people who take this tour won’t be hungry afterwards….!!